chad-casa/Vespera_IoT/README.md

 5. Are they received by Vespera Luminaire?
 Use [luminaire_mkr1010_controller](https://github.com/ucl-casa-ce/casa0014/blob/cc7aed6253ad8d2e7b3fdea0c4e44cc227731e9e/vespera/luminaire_mkr1010_controller/luminaire_mkr1010_controller.ino) sketch and observe the data flows in MQTT explorer and the virtual/physical Luminarie.

 # Arduino Code
-1. Inital merge MQTT Simple, Luminaire and ENS160 sketches using Claude.ai
+1. Initial merge MQTT Simple, Luminaire and ENS160 sketches using Claude.ai
 2. System working locally without MQTT Publishing - legacy MQTT File used
 3. New MQTT file found with new port (1884 instead of 1883)
 4. To finalise the custom sketch I updated topic to 6, Arduino_Secrets for relevant WI-FI, CO2ToColour ranges to be demo appropriate, simplified colours used to Green, Orange and Red